This Article is about the tool called Hyper-V Performance Monitor Tool (PowerShell)

 There are many problems with calculating storage latency, but disk is the model we are going to use to illustrate how tricky it can be to find out how your VM is performing.

-The most common approach to gaining latency information is to use a command line tool.
+The most common approach to gaining latency information is to use a command line tool like disk speed.
 Normally the tool will work fine.
 The model breaks down when the Disk itself is changing, along with the Ram and processor availability.
 The bottom line is a Virtual machine may lie to you about resource numbers at any given time.
+Its not lying, but its changing.
+This means your only seeing a narrow view, and a calculation made from the narrow snapshot.
 Add to the mix, that the clock cycle is a weakness in any virtualization platform.
 That means that the calculation of time itself can result In poor results based on good math with bad numbers.

 There are a crowd of you who say that is bull.
 Well all I can say is; don’t read this and good luck solving your latency issues.